A look at Two Harbors Investment Corp.'s (TWO) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Two Harbors Investment Corp.
 (TWO)

-Compared to the last year’s volume of 4.63 million, its volume of 6.01 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 45.36%.
-Additionally, its Average True Range was 0.18.
+Analysing the last 5-days average volume posted by the [Two Harbors Investment Corp., TWO], we can find that recorded value of 4.26 million was lower than the volume posted last year of 4.61 million.
+As of the previous 9 days, the stock’s Stochastic %D was 85.29%.
+Additionally, its Average True Range was 0.17.

-At the time of writing, stock’s 50-day Moving Average is $5.05, while its 200-day Moving Average is $5.68.
-Nevertheless, the first resistance level for the watch stands at $4.99 in the near term.
-At $5.04, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $5.15.
-If the price goes on to break the first support level at $4.83, it is likely to go to the next support level at $4.72.
-Should the price break the second support level, the third support level stands at $4.67.
+At the time of writing, stock’s 50-day Moving Average is $5.04, while its 200-day Moving Average is $5.65.
+Now, the first resistance to watch is $5.04.
+This is followed by the second major resistance level at $5.10.
+The third major resistance level sits at $5.17.
+If the price goes on to break the first support level at $4.91, it is likely to go to the next support level at $4.84.
+Should the price break the second support level, the third support level stands at $4.78.

 Two Harbors Investment Corp.
 (NYSE: TWO) Key Stats